-Most of us use Google to look up information every day.
-While this search engine can be a helpful tool when seeking general information (e.g. news coverage, weather forecasts, etc.) it’s not usually the best resource for doing academic research.
-Anyone can publish on the internet, making it difficult to know whether the information you find comes from a credible source.
-In addition, a lot of the information on Google is not scholarly, and if it is, it might be behind a paywall which prevents you from accessing the source you need.
-There are many library resources and tools that are better suited for academic information, such as the library search engine.
-You might also find it useful to consult one of the library's Subject Guides which include a number of key databases and other resources that are recommended for research within a particular discipline.
-Consult the chart below for more information about the advantages and disadvantages of using Google as a searching tool.
+Google can be a helpful tool when seeking general information (e.g. news coverage, weather forecasts, etc.) but it’s not usually the best resource for doing academic research.
+It is difficult to know whether the information you find comes from a credible source, and a lot of the information on Google is not scholarly.
+Credible, scholarly material may be behind a paywall which prevents you from accessing the source you need.
+Through the UM Libraries, you have resources and tools that are better suited for academic information, such as the Library Search option on the Libraries' website.
+In addition, Subject Guides include a number of key databases and other resources that are recommended for research in your discipline.

 Advantages